peter88213/aeon2yw/docs/usage.md

 # Color of new non-scene events

+[OPTIONS]

+scenes_only = Yes

+# Yes: Synchronize only "Normal" scenes.
+# No:  Synchronize "Notes" scenes as well.

 ```

 Note: Your custom configuration file does not have to contain all the entries listed above.